EndIris/2001-Planets/README.md

  - Europa's ocean turns pink when transitioning to Scaled
  - Solar Power is an issue around Lucifer.
 If anyone knows how to change this please tell me!
  - Temperatures are weird, and vary wildly over 100K.
 Sol is to blame, don't know how to fix.
+ - Moons don't start in the same positions as in RSS, despite the values being the same.
+(Unconfirmed)